 Our staff consists of 6 full time geriatric psychiatrists who are all certified by the American Board of Psychiatry and Neurology and with the added qualifications in Geriatric Psychiatry.
 In addition, we also have 3 gerontological nurse practitioners.

 Applicants must complete an ACGME accredited psychiatry residency program before beginning the geriatric fellowship program (PGY-5) and should be qualified to obtain a Georgia State License.
-Detailed information about our program can be requested in writing or by emailing Amy Cromwell at email@example.com.
+Detailed information about our program can be requested in writing or by emailing Leslie Mann at email@example.com.
 Applicants are required to request 3 reference letters (one from their program director), curriculum vitae, and a copy of your medical school diploma.